 Facial Scars result from many causes.
 Some of the most common are: falls, scratches, burns, acne, auto accidents, surgery for skin cancers, dog bites and punches.
 Patients are often very self-conscious about the scars and wish to remove them for aesthetic and psychological reasons.
 Although scars can never be completely eliminated, a variety of methods is available to make them less apparent.
 The simplest is, of course, makeup.
-I have two master aestheticians that work here and help patients to apply camouflage makeup every day.
+I have a master aesthetician that works here and helps patients to apply camouflage makeup every day.
 The mineral makeup line we carry by Jane Iredale has proven to be so effective yet sensitive to the skin that most patients have adopted it for daily use.

-In spite of the good camouflage that is available, most patients still demand that something more be done to reduce the visibility of the scars.
-Depending on the nature of the scarring I use Fraxel®, dermabrasion, scar revision (cutting out the scar and re-sewing it) and fillers to improve the scars.
+In spite of the good camouflage that is available, most patients still desire that something more be done to reduce the visibility of the scars.
+Depending on the nature of the scarring I use Fraxel® laser resurfacing, dermabrasion, scar revision (cutting out the scar and re-sewing it) and fillers to improve the scars.
 All of these procedures can be done under local anesthesia and require little or no time off work.

 Dermabrasion involves the use of a tiny grinding wheel to smoothen out uneven areas of scarring or wrinkling.
 It does leave behind an open wound that resembles the scrapes we all had on our hands, elbows or knees when we fell as children.
 The wound heals over three to five days and may be red for a couple of months afterwards.
 The redness is effectively covered with makeup.
 Once healed, the treated area is smoother than before.